-- This travel guide covers our journey in the east, from Vladivostok to Ulan Ude, so don’t read this as a report on the whole of Russia.
+This travel guide covers our overland journey in the eastern part of Russia: from Vladivostok in the east to Novosibirsk in the south, and from Kazakstan/Mongolia in the south to Yakutsk in the north.
+So please don’t read this as a report on the whole of Russia.

 Index for our Russia Travel Guide

 - Why Eastern Russia

 - Ferry Shipping from South Korea & Customs Clearance

 - Mobile Service / Sim Card / WiFi

 - Roads in Russia’s Far East and Siberia